grasph/wrapit/examples/ex001-HelloWorld/README.md

 ### Build and test

 The `runtests.jl` script will build the wrapper and test it.
+N.B. this script will also instantiate the project environment, so that the whole test can be run automatically.